Add New Scenario

 *IMPORTANT: Explore the differences between AI and CFD by reading Choosing Your Simulation Approach – AI vs CFD.

-Under the analysis selection, choose Pedestrian Level Wind and select your metrics.
+Under the analysis section, choose Pedestrian Level Wind and select your metrics.

-Thermal Comfort analysis is offered as a complimentary option and must be specifically chosen as such.
+Thermal Comfort analysis is offered as a complementary option and must be specifically chosen as such.

 Wind analysis and thermal comfort simulation parameters selected.